-Each of the directors listed above has been engaged in the occupation set forth in the above table or similar occupations with the same employer for the last five years except Mr. Grandey who was the Chief Executive Officer of Cameco Corporation from 2003 to June 2011 and Ms. Raiss who, from 2000 to 2011, was Executive Vice President for TransCanada Corporation where she was responsible for a broad portfolio including human resources, information systems, aviation, building, office services, real estate, organizational excellence and communications.
+Each of the directors listed above has been engaged in the occupation set forth in the above table or similar occupations with the same employer for the last five years except Mr. Kubik who was the Chief Financial Officer of the Corporation from April, 2007 to December, 2013, Mr. Lowry, who was the President and Chief Executive Officer of EPCOR Utilities Inc. from 1998 to 2013, Mr. Grandey who was the Chief Executive Officer of Cameco Corporation from 2003 to June 2011, Mr. Korpach who was the Vice Chairman of Investment Banking at CIBC World Markets Inc. from January, 2006 to May, 2012 and Ms. Raiss who, from 2000 to 2011, was Executive Vice President for TransCanada Corporation where she was responsible for a broad portfolio including human resources, information systems, aviation, building, office services, real estate, organizational excellence and communications.